realbrodiwhite/api/sdks/multion-ts-2/README.md

 2. Install the dependencies using `npm install`

-3. Create a `secrets.json` file in the root of the project.
+3. Create a `secrets.json` file in the root of the project.<br>
 This file should have a `MULTION_CLIENT_ID` & `MULTION_CLIENT_SECRET` key.
 The values for these keys can be obtained from the MultiOn team.

 4. Finally, you can run the `test.ts` in two ways:
    - To run it without logs: